QubitProducts/miniMerge/README.md

 option - in addition, you can use prefix and suffix for each file path in the list to be prefixed/suffixed.
 Files list is same ordered like in merge process.

-When using MiniMerge it is strongly recommended to specify source base and the file where process starts from.
+When using CompileJS it is strongly recommended to specify source base and the file where process starts from.
 Please see usage list for more details - miniMerge supports MULTIPLE source bases!

 ================================================================================